ank1traj/jira-wizard/README.md

 # Jira Wizard - Frontend

-Jira Wizard is a web application built with Gatsby that helps in creating bulk Jira issues by uploading CSV or JSON files.
+Jira Wizard is a web application built with Gatsby that helps in creating bulk Jira issues by uploading XLSX or JSON files.
 It provides an intuitive interface for managing and automating the process of importing and creating Jira issues from external data sources.

 ## Features

-- Upload CSV or JSON files containing issue data
+- Upload XLSX or JSON files containing issue data
 - Map file fields to Jira issue fields
 - Preview imported data before creating issues
 - Handle errors and warnings during the import process